howerj/lisp/readme.md

 that is extensible by the user.
 It is minimalistic but usable (as an embedded lisp).

-user.
-The language consists of the following:
+The language consists of the following built in functions:

 * `if`, `(if cond exp1 exp2)`, if "cond" is true evaluate and return "exp1" else "exp2".